 Up next: weddings and marriage.
 She gives several pointers on how to maintain a healthy, long-lasting marriage.

 The final bit of relationship advice is, yes you guessed it: sex.
 Paco shows a montage of his favorite clips from film history in order to give the audience some sexual education.

 After a few more lessons in love, Paco is overwhelmed by his emotions.
 He confronts Miss Abigail and asks her to move on from her late husband.
 He makes her favorite kind of sandwich in his very unique way, and Abigail seems to be interested at last in the love that was right in front of her.

 PURE FUN!
 You can’t help but fall instantly in love with Miss Abigail's Guide!

 Miss Abigail: The most sought-after relationship expert to the stars (think Dr. Ruth meets Emily Post).

-Setting: A warm & inviting living room: the set of Miss Abigail’s talk show
+Setting: A warm and inviting living room: the set of Miss Abigail’s talk show.